-Senior living communities keep their residents active by offering things like bingo and bringing in outside entertainment.
-But at one Rockford facility the highlight is its homegrown choir.
-WNIJ’s Yvonne Boose has more on how music benefits residents and choir members themselves.
+Senior living communities often keep residents active with activities such as bingo and outside entertainment.
+But at one Rockford facility, a homegrown choir has become a highlight.
+WNIJ's Yvonne Boose reports on how music benefits residents and choir members alike.

 Wesley Willows offers independent and assisted living, memory care and skilled nursing.
 It also gives some residents the opportunity to sing.

-About 40 of them are a part of a choir that performs twice a year — around Easter and Christmas.
+About 40 residents are part of a choir that performs twice a year, around Easter and Christmas.

-Walking into the community’s Castle Town Center was like entering a church on a Sunday morning.
-More than 100 people were listening to The Bards of the Willows perform its “Risen Indeed” concert.
+Walking into the community's Castle Town Center is like entering a church on a Sunday morning.
+More than 100 people listened as the Bards of the Willows performed their "Risen Indeed" concert.

-“We love singing for the Lord,” explained choir director Richard Stiltner.
-“We love singing about the Lord.
-And that's what we do here at Christmas and Easter, we review and remember through song the great story of Jesus Christ, the Son of God.”
+"We love singing for the Lord," choir director Richard Stiltner said.
+"We love singing about the Lord.
+And that's what we do here at Christmas and Easter.
+We review and remember through song the great story of Jesus Christ, the Son of God."

-He said the choir was started over a decade ago by his predecessor, Marilyn Smith, whose husband lived in the memory care unit.
+He said the choir was started more than a decade ago by his predecessor, Marilyn Smith, whose husband lived in the memory care unit.

 "It grew and grew and grew until we got to this point where most of us enjoy music," he said.
 "We enjoy being in a choir.
 We've been in a church choir or community choir before, and now we get to do it at Wesley Willows."